hadley/adv-r/Exceptions-Debugging.md

     is.error <- function(x) inherits(x, "try-error")
     successful <- Filter(Negate(is.error), results)

-Of if we want to know where the successes and failures were, when can use `sapply` or `vapply`:
+Or if we want to know where the successes and failures were, when can use `sapply` or `vapply`:

     vapply(results, is.error, logical(1))
     sapply(results, is.error)